Unlocking the customer signal

 - We debrief — we huddle immediately after each call.
 No reports.
 No synthesis "later."
 You hear the patterns as they emerge.

 Customer interviews shouldn't be a special occasion event.
 They work best when done on the regular and involve the whole team.
+An example — every Thu at 1p, we talk to one customer.
+It takes about 90 minutes, 15-min internal kickoff, 60-min interview, and 15-min debrief.
+It's normalized and it's a thing you all do.

-Get the 30-Min Confidence/Evidence Gap exercise
+Get the 30-min Confidence/Evidence Gap exercise

 Stop building on conviction alone and start mapping where your roadmap bets have drifted from market reality — identifying which efforts are tethered to evidence and which are burning payroll on stale assumptions.

-Get the 30-Min Confidence/Evidence Gap exercise and sign up for How Might We... — a weekly-ish newsletter for founders who prefer evidence over guesswork
+Get the 30-min Confidence/Evidence Gap exercise and sign up for How Might We... — a weekly-ish newsletter for founders who prefer evidence over guesswork

 Case study

-So we found the right pain.
-But we were off with the customer.
+We'd found the right pain from the wrong person, which pointed us to the right one.
 CFOs liked the idea but controllers lived it.
 And the sweet spot was the "Goldilocks Zone" ($30-$100M) — big enough to have a problem but not enough to build a custom in-house solution.
 They didn't want another dashboard, they wanted their existing ERP to work better.
+The new one-liner: "For Controllers at $30M–$100M SaaS firms, we provide automated Level 3 compliance integrated into your existing ERP.
+Unlike Stripe or Shopify, we bridge your ERP directly to wholesale bank rates without manual data entry."

 =